wavemotion-dave/DS994a/README.md

 Keyboards and Menus :
 -----------------------
 Two virtual keyboards are supported... both emulate the look and feel of a real TI keyboard.
 One has a slightly 3D/raised-key look and the other is a more flat look.
 Experiment and find the one that best suits you - you can set a global default choice in the Global Configuration menu.
-Pressing the TI logo in the upper right will bring up a mini-menu to let you save the game state, exit the game, load up a .DSK image, etc.
+Pressing the TI logo in the upper right will bring up a mini-menu to let you save the game state, exit the game, load up a .DSK image, etc. For Text-Adventure games (such as the Scott Adams Adventure series), a streamlined alpha-keyboard can be used to help with thumb-typing.

 ![TI99 Virtual Keyboard](png/tikbd.png)  ![TI99 Alpha Keyboard](png/alphakbd.png)